T. J. Rushing

-Terrall Brent "T. J." Rushing (born June 8, 1983) is an American football coach and former player who is currently a special assistant to the head coach at Auburn University.
+Terrall Brent "T. J." Rushing (born June 8, 1983) is an American football coach and former player who is currently the defensive backs coach at Arkansas.
 As a player, he played as a cornerback and return specialist.
 He was selected by the Indianapolis Colts of the National Football League (NFL) in the seventh round of the 2006 NFL draft.
 He played four seasons with the team.
 He won a Super Bowl with Indianapolis, when the Colts defeated the Chicago Bears in Super Bowl XLI.
 He played college football at Stanford.

 Early life

 Rushing attended Pauls Valley High School in Pauls Valley, Oklahoma and was a letterman in football, basketball, and track.

 College career

 Rushing finished his Stanford career as one of the top three kick returners in school history with 1409 yards.
 He was named First Team All Pac-10 for his work on special teams during his junior year.
 Rushing had three career touchdowns on kickoff returns, including both the first and last return of his senior season.